MicrosoftDocs/EdgeEnterprise/edgeenterprise/configure-edge-with-intune.md

 18. On the **Review + create** tab, review the summary of your changes to ensure it's correct and then click the **Create** button.

-19. The newly created policy (Microsoft Edge Policy for Windows 10 and later) is shown in the following screenshot.
+19. The newly created policy (Microsoft Edge Policy) is shown in the following screenshot.

     ![Select groups to include](./media/configure-edge-with-intune/create-profile-new-policy-finished.png)